Introduction

 -

-- Protection of the landlord’s reversionary interest
+- Any potential impact on the landlord's reversionary interest.

-Legal Considerations of Consent
+Legal Implications of Consent

 -